Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Subdivision Tiling

-Next we calculate the exact size of the pentagons in the double pentagonal subdivision tilings.
-For a triangle face in the tetrahedron, octahedron, icosahedron, we form the triangle in the first of Figure \ref{double_calculation} by connecting the center point $\delta^3$ to the middle point $\alpha^4$ of the edge and the vertex $\epsilon^n$ (the points are the center and the middle by symmetry).
-We know the angles of the triangle, and denote the edges by $x,y,z$.
-The edges are determined by the angles
+For a triangular face, we form the right triangle in the first of Figure \ref{pexist1} by connecting the center point $\circ$ of the face, the middle point ${ \bullet}$ of an edge, and a vertex $\bullet$ of the face.
+The right triangle is one sixth of the triangular face, and has the respective angles $\frac{1}{3}\pi$, $\frac{1}{2}\pi$, $\frac{1}{n}\pi$ at $\circ$, ${ \bullet}$, $\bullet$.
+The edges $x,y,z$ of the right triangle are $<\frac{1}{2}\pi$ and the exact values are given below.
+To calculate the pentagon, we need the following extended cosine law.
+The proof can be found in \cite[Lemma 3]{ay1}.

-The first of Figure \ref{double_tiling} shows that the $x$-edge connects the two edges of three connected $a$-edges at alternating angles $\delta$ and $\epsilon$.
-See the second of Figure \ref{double_calculation}.
-By \cite[Lemma 3]{ay1}, we have